groovylabs/lyre/docs/jar.md

 - `mvn install -P release-jar`
 ___
 #### Run jar

-To run application with default configurations, run command below:

-`java -jar -Dlyre.scan-path=<path-to-lyre-files> lyre-<lyre-version>.jar`

-The command above, will start one Lyre Application on port 8234, will scan files with **.lyre** extension and livereload option will be disabled.

 You can customize your configurations with jar, below is the configuration list we accept (plus [Spring properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)):